9 Simple Ways to Make a Heavy Cream Substitute

 Editor’s note: Mascarpone may need to be thinned with a little milk if you are using it in a cold application.
 In a hot one, it will melt just fine and won’t need to be thinned.

 7. Sour Cream

 Also made from heavy cream, this is a perfect option for achieving the texture you’re after (especially in cheesecakes)—as long as you don’t mind the slightly “sour” taste.
 You can also sweeten sour cream with confectioners’ sugar and serve in place of traditional whipped cream.

 You may not always have this in your fridge, but when you do, you’re in luck.
 Creme fraiche has a similar texture to sour cream but has a higher fat content, so it’s less likely to curdle.
 It’s great for thickening soups and stews and can add extra creaminess to ordinary mashed potatoes or a rich, savory sauce, like the one coating this succulent steak.

 Best for Convenience

-Powdered heavy cream ($12) will add richness to baked goodies, like these in-a-jiffy biscuits, as well as coffee, tea, soups and sauces.
-Unlike fresh cream, milk and other dairy products, it has an incredibly long shelf life, so you can keep it in your pantry for last-minute additions, and it can be more cost-effective to use than heavy cream, especially if none is going to waste.
+Powdered heavy cream is dehydrated sweet cream solids that add richness to baked goodies, like these in-a-jiffy biscuits, as well as coffee, tea, soups and sauces.
+Unlike fresh cream, milk and other dairy products, it has an incredibly long shelf life, so you can keep it in your pantry for last-minute additions.
+It can also be more cost-effective than fresh cream, especially if none is going to waste.
 It can be used 1:1 in any recipe calling for fresh heavy cream once it’s reconstituted.

 Check out these other quick baking substitutes to use in a pinch.